Toxillo/jww19-website/src/content/pages/info/c-your-room/e-heating.md

 Otherwise, if multiple people are experiencing warm water and heating outages, please [contact someone](/en/index.html#contact) from the student self-administration.

 ### Outage on Weekends or Public Holidays
-If there is a warm water or heating outage on a weekend or public holiday, please call the phone number for technical emergencies provided below and let the student self-adminstration as well other residents of the dorm know.
+If there is a warm water or heating outage on a **weekend or public holiday**, please call the phone number for technical emergencies provided below and let the student self-adminstration as well other residents of the dorm know that you did so.

 Technical Emergency Service: 📞 [+49 172 867 1128](tel:+491728671128)